exercism/exalysis/track/paraletterfreq/tpl/waitgroup-range-chan.md

 - You are using a `sync.WaitGroup` here that is not really needed.
-On the receiving side of the channel do not loop over the channel but rather over the input `texts`.
-That way you know when you received all of the results.
+Instead of having the receiver range over the channel, which will keep receiving until the channel is closed, use `for range texts`.
+That way you'll loop until you've received the same number of results as there were inputs.